This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Properties of Cement”.

 Explanation: The colour of cement is normally grey with a greenish tint.
 There are different shades – lighter and darker, but it does not go as dark as blackish grey.

-7. Which equipment is used to test setting time of cement?
+7. Which equipment is used to test the setting time of cement?

 a) Core cutter